 How to choose the fastest VPN server

-You can choose the fastest VPN server from any provider based on the following criteria:
+You can choose the fastest VPN from any VPN provider based on the following criteria:

 - Proximity: Choosing a server close to your own location will result in a speedier connection.
 If you’re in Asia and want to access American content, then choose a server on the west coast USA.
 If you’re in Europe, then use an East Coast server.
 If you know the location of the server hosting the content you’re trying to access, you can also choose a VPN server near there.